Forensic Investigation of Premature Weld Cracking in Stainless Steel Exhaust Ductwork

 Finite Element Analysis

-In order to quantify the thermal stresses in the exhaust ductwork a finite element model was built.
-A partial model was built to represent the section of the exhaust stack where the temperatures were recorded.
-The ductwork shell and support ribs are made from 316L stainless steel.
-The mechanical properties for 316L stainless steel were taken from the ASME Boiler and Pressure Vessel Code.
+To quantify thermal stresses in the exhaust ductwork, a partial finite element model was built representing the section where temperatures were recorded.
+The ductwork shell and support ribs are made from 316L stainless steel, with mechanical properties taken from the ASME Boiler and Pressure Vessel Code.

-Also, carbon steel has a thermal conductivity approximately 2.5 times greater than that for stainless steel at temperatures up to approximately 600 F. Consequently, the temperature gradients through the stainless steel material are greater than the thermal gradients through the carbon steel under the same thermal conditions.
-This resulted in higher thermal stresses in the stainless steel material.
+2. Greater temperature gradients: Carbon steel has a thermal conductivity approximately 2.5 times greater than stainless steel at temperatures up to 600°F, resulting in higher temperature gradients and thermal stresses in the stainless steel material.

 O’Donnell Consulting Engineers Investigates Various Weld Issues – including Premature Cracking, Distortions, Lack of Fusion and Complete Weld Failure.